 - Ask them to brief you about the company culture.

 - Nature of the job and what are other desirable skills and qualities they are looking for in a candidate?

 - What would be the expected date of joining?

-- Who to contact in case of any difficulties during the remote interview process?
+- Who to contact for remote interview tips in case of any difficulties during the process?

 - What platform will be used during the interview?